sismo-core/sismo-hub/docs/token-provider.md

 ## Setup the provider

-The Token Provider has been built on top of the BigQuery Provider (BigQuery allow to fetch any information from Ethereum and Polygon blockchains).
+The Token Provider has been built on top of the BigQuery Provider (BigQuery allows to fetch any information from Ethereum and Polygon blockchains).
 But BigQuery isn't free and require an API Token.
 (You can still try it for free on this link: https://cloud.google.com/free?hl=fr)

 ### Get an API Token